Lucho-A/Auditing-Forensic/README.md

 # Auditing-Forensic

-The main idea of the repo is, simply, provide an essential set of tools for carrying out a forensic activity in line with the [RFC 3227: "Guidelines for Evidence Collection and Archiving"](https://datatracker.ietf.org/doc/html/rfc3227)
+The main idea of the repo is, simply, provide an essential set of tools for carrying out an starter forensic activity in line with the [RFC 3227: "Guidelines for Evidence Collection and Archiving"](https://datatracker.ietf.org/doc/html/rfc3227)

 For this purpose, when OS system particularities arise, I'll cover AIX/Linux and Windows system, only, and the software referred will be, in all the cases, free ones.

 Finally, as we already know, one thing is obtain the information and, other, interpretate it and obtaining particular conclusions.
-The idea of the repo is covering, essentially, regardless of technical aspects, the first part.
+The idea of the repo is covering, essentially, regardless of technical aspects, just the first part.
 For deeper and more exahustive analysis, in particular, about memory and Volatility framework, I recommend the reading of ["The Art of Memory Forensics"](https://repo.zenk-security.com/Forensic/The%20Art%20of%20Memory%20Forensics%20-%20Detecting%20Malware%20and%20Threats%20in%20Windows,%20Linux,%20and%20Mac%20Memory%20(2014).pdf).

 ## Let's start